8touzine/training-bench/README.md

 ---

 ## Notes
-- The **UI will not display events** until the Flink job is uploaded and running.
+- The **UI will not display events** until the Flink job is uploaded and running (and elastic filled).
-- The API is configured in `environment.ts` of the Angular project to call `http://api:8084/api` when running inside Docker.
-- When developing locally without Docker, you can switch it back to `http://localhost:8084/api`.

 ---

 ## License